daveadams/constancy/README.md

 You can run `constancy config` to get a summary of the defined configuration and to double-check config syntax.

+### File sync targets

+When using `type: file` for a sync target (see example above), the local path should be a YAML (or JSON) file containing a hash of relative key paths to the contents of those keys.
+So for example, given this configuration:

+    sync:
+      - name: config
+        prefix: config/yourapp
+        type: file
+        datacenter: dc1
+        path: yourapp.yml

+If the file `yourapp.yml` has the following content:

+    ---
+    prod/dbname: yourapp
+    prod/message: |
+      Hello, world.
+This is a multiline message.
+      I hope you like it.
+      Thanks,
+      YourApp
+    prod/app/config.json: |
+      {
+        "port": 8080,
+        "listen": "0.0.0.0",
+        "enabled": true
+      }

+Then `constancy push` will attempt to create and/or update the following keys with the corresponding content from `yourapp.yml`:

+    config/yourapp/prod/dbname
+    config/yourapp/prod/message
+    config/yourapp/prod/app/config.json

+Likewise, a `constancy pull` operation will work in reverse, and pull values from any keys under `config/yourapp/` into the file `yourapp.yml`, overwriting whatever values are there.

+Note that JSON is also supported for this file for `push` operations, given that YAML parsers will correctly parse JSON.
+However, `constancy pull` will only write out YAML in the current version.

+Also important to note that any comments in the YAML file will be lost on a `pull` operation that updates a file sync target.

 ### Dynamic configuration